-Construction
+Construction Courses

-COT 101� 1 credit Introduction to Architecture, Engineering and Construction
+COT 101◊ Introduction to Architecture, Engineering and Construction

 A survey of the various segments of the construction industry and the career opportunities available within those areas.
 Students gain an understanding of the basis for critical assessment of various man-made environments.
 Students learn how planning, design, construction and development can help create, preserve and restore valued qualities in our built environment.
-Lecture: 1 hour

-COT 107� 3 credits Construction Print & Specification Reading
+COT 107♦ Construction Print & Specification Reading